VisualFP/docs/SA/design_concept/content/poc/options_ui_bolero.typ

 established .NET platform is a significant advantage for Bolero.

-The two downsides are that neither of the authors is familiar with the framework and that F\# doesn't really fit into a probject, that aims to create a Haskell-compatible visual editor.
+The two downsides are that neither of the authors is familiar with the framework and that F\# doesn't really fit into a project, that aims to create a Haskell-compatible visual editor.